AdobeDocs/campaign-classic.en/help/delivery/using/steps-validating-the-delivery.md

 To speed up the delivery preparation, you can check the **[!UICONTROL Prepare the delivery parts in the database]** option before launching the analysis.

+When this option is enabled, the delivery preparation is performed directly within the database, which can significantly accelerate the analysis.

-Currently, this option is only available for:
+Currently, this option is only available when the following conditions are met:
-* Email channel
-* Bulk delivery, i.e. not for mid-sourcing and external routing
-* Targets defined in database or resulting from upstream targeting , i.e. not for targets from external files
-* Installations with Postgresql as the main database
+* The delivery must be an email.
+The other channels are not supported for now.
+* You must not use mid-sourcing or external routing, only bulk delivery routing type.
+You can check the routing that is used in the **[!UICONTROL General]** tab of the **[!UICONTROL Delivery properties]**.
+* You cannot target a population coming from an external file.
+For a single delivery, click the **[!UICONTROL To]** link from the **[!UICONTROL Email parameters]** and check that the **[!UICONTROL Defined in the database]** option is selected.
+For a delivery used in a workflow, check that the recipients are **[!UICONTROL Specified by the inbound event(s)]** in the **[!UICONTROL Delivery]** tab.
+* You must be using a PostgreSQL database.

 ### Configuring the analysis priority {#analysis-priority-}

 When the delivery is part of a campaign, the **[!UICONTROL Advanced]** tab offers an additional option.
 This lets you organize the processing order for deliveries in the same campaign.

 Before sending, each delivery is analyzed.
 The analysis duration depends on the delivery extraction file.
 The more significant the size of the file, the longer the analysis takes, making the following deliveries wait.